railsmachine/rump/README.md

 Freezing Puppet
 ---------------

-If you are using Git, you can freeze Puppet into your project as a submodule.
+Alternatively, if you want to live on the bleeding edge and eschew your distribution's packages, you can run Rump entirely from RubyGems or Git.
 This gives you a whole bunch of advantages:

  * You only need Ruby installed on your system to run Puppet